Skip to main content

 Portals

-A Portal displays a particular Rem, and optionally some or all of its descendants, at an arbitrary place within some other notes.
+A Portal displays a particular bullet, and optionally some or all of its descendants, at an arbitrary place within some other notes.
 You can think of a portal like a window cut in the page with the source document placed behind it: you can see all the material at the other location right within the current document, but it's actually located in a different document, and if you update the information in one place, it will be updated in the original location as well as all its portals.

 Use Portals when you want to keep information that is relevant in many contexts in one centralized place, but include it directly within your notes on particular sources or more specific topics for easy review.